 Two top science publications recently featured a Sanford Health researcher because of her promising, unique approach of understanding the impact of nerves on cancer growth.

 Dr. Vermeer is a principal investigator and assistant scientist in the Cancer Biology and Immunotherapy Group at Sanford Research.
 She and Dr. Kelly are among more than 50 inventors at Sanford Health who develop and test new approaches to medicine that help patients.
-Science Magazine on Sept.
-12 and Cancer Discovery on Oct.
-4 published interviews with Dr. Vermeer about her work with nerves in cancer.
+Science Magazine and Cancer Discovery published interviews with Dr. Vermeer about her work with nerves in cancer.

 In the body, cancer cells manipulate and change healthy cells and the environment around them.
 Tumors can reroute blood vessels, dampen an immune response and connect with the nervous system.
 All these cancer-induced changes are aimed to ultimately promote the survival and spread of cancer.

 “When I first found out there were nerves in tumors, I was intrigued because that brings another element into cancer research that I didn’t know was there,” Dr. Vermeer said.
 “Clinically, physicians have known for a long time that patients with highly innervated tumors do worse — a lot worse — than those that have less innervated disease.
 I wanted to understand why that was so.
 Can we understand this process and define how it contributes to disease progression?
 If we can understand how and why tumors induce their own innervation, we can potentially use this information to design new therapeutics, or utilize existing ones, to help patients.”

 Dr. Vermeer spends every day focused on helping cancer patients behind the scenes.
 As a researcher, she tries to better understand the process behind metastatic cancer.